A pool table is a perfect addition to any game room. But do you need to spend a lot of money to get the best pool table available?

 - Its veneer covered beam between the legs can be damaged and may not be as effective for support as the manufacturer intended

-If price is not your concern when considering your pool table purchase, look no further than the Harvil 8ft slate pool table.
-Harvil spared no expense when constructing this table with only high quality materials used.
+If price is not your concern when considering your pool table purchase, look no further than the Olhausen 8 ft Belmont pool table.
+Olhausen spared no expense when constructing this table with only high quality materials used.

 - You will pay for a quality build with excellent materials, and this billiard table is no exception to that rule.
 You will find this to be one of the more expensive products reviewed here;

 One thing you must have when playing billiards outdoors is a water-resistant table.
-The Imperial Outdoor pool table certainly ticks this box.
-From the frame and railings, to the bed table and the tablecloth, Imperial have got you covered.
+The Playcraft Extera pool table certainly ticks this box.
+From the frame and railings, to the bed table and the tablecloth, Playcraft have got you covered!

-The company has over 80-years of experience and it shows in the design and attention to detail in this table.
+The company has a wealth of experience designing game room products since 1975 and it shows in the design and attention to detail in this table.

 One of the must haves for any outdoor table are leg levellers to help keep the table balanced on uneven surfaces.
-The Imperial pool table comes with a set of sturdy, 5 inch levellers that will allow you to play on most surfaces.
+The Extera pool table comes with a set of sturdy, 6 inch levellers that will allow you to play on most surfaces.

-- Its legs, rails, and corners are made from aluminum, which has natural corrosion resistance.
-The layer of anodizing adds to the protection as well and should provide a surface that water can slide off of;
+- Legs, rails, and corners are made from aluminum, which has natural corrosion resistance.

 Tight on space and not sure what to choose?
 Maybe a conversion table is suited to you.